Lipen/discrete-math-course/typst/hw4.typ

 *Sidorik* remains silent --- invoking the Fifth Amendment of Cosmic Self-Incrimination.

 After the official hearing, the three cadets whisper a confession to Tichy in private:
-#quote(block: true)[
+#block(
+  inset: (x: 1em),
+  stroke: (left: 3pt + gray),
+  outset: (y: 3pt, left: -3pt),
+)[
   "One of us told the complete truth.
   One of us told exactly one true statement among the three.
   One of us lied in every statement."
 ]
 They refuse to specify who is who.

 *Your task:*
 Let $I$, $P$, $S$ denote "Ivanko / Petryn / Sidorik used the Cheat-Leaf" respectively.
 + Formalize the statements of Ivanko and Petryn.
 + Using the meta-constraint about truth-telling, determine all consistent scenarios.